subfuzion/fargate-chat/README.md

 ##### Cluster creation

-We now need to create our fargate cluster name space.
+We now need to create our Fargate cluster namespace.
 Note there are no running instances in EC2 but we still have a cluster in the ECS console.
-Our cloudformation stack is also going to create two load balancers, a public and a private ALB.
+Our CloudFormation stack is also going to create two load balancers, a public and a private ALB.
 In this demo we'll only use the public one.

 Press Create Stack again and upload the **_fargate-cluster.yml_** file.
 Once complete head over to the ECS console and you'll see your newly created cluster.